What is Crawl Budget?

 Pages with high load time

-When a page takes a long time to load or doesn't load at all, search engines may view it as an indication of poor website performance.
+If pages take very long to fully load or don't load at all, search engines see that as a sign of bad website performance.

 Bad internal link structure